-MUSIC 622 Woodwind Instrument Instruction II 2 UNITS - (UC:CSU)
+Woodwind Instrument Instruction II 2 UNITS - (UC:CSU)

-Prerequisite: Music 621 with a satisfactory grade or equivalent.
 The student learns more advanced woodwind instrument techniques with increased emphasis in all areas covered.
 Primary emphasis is on embouchure development, range, endurance and music reading skills.
 Some instruments available to loan to enrolled students.
 (If prerequisite is not met, enrollment is subject to audition.)